ries-lab/DECODE_Cloud_UserAPI/README.md

 When a user starts a job, it sends it to the ![worker-facing API](https://github.com/ries-lab/DECODE_Cloud_WorkerAPI) and gets job updates from it.

 ## Run
+#### Define the environment variables
-1. Copy the `.env.example` file to a `.env` file at the root of the directory and define its fields appropriately:
+Copy the `.env.example` file to a `.env` file at the root of the directory and define its fields appropriately:
  - Deployment settings:
    - `AUTH`: whether to activate the authentication endpoints (for testing purposes).
  - Data settings: